ImeneYAHIAOUI/al-newbank/adr/adr004-backend-services-statuscheck.md

 As our prometheus is configured to scrape all services for their metrics, the uptime is already provided with additional useful information to the **Status Reporter**.

-Given the potentially high frequency of calls from various SDK clients on this status reporting service, we have chosen to implement a cache-aside strategy with a duration of 1 seconds to reduce the number of calls on the Prometheus server down to 1 call per second.
+Given the potentially high frequency of calls from various SDK clients on this status reporting service, we have chosen to implement a cache-aside strategy with a TTL of 1 second to reduce the possible number of calls on the Prometheus server down to 1 call every second.

 #### Code snippet of the API :